PLANT-POWERED · PROTEIN-PACKED · DAILY

 There are many other variables to consider, such as the amount of carbohydrates, protein, training routine, etc.

-But essentially, this is the key to building muscle or toning up.
+But broadly speaking, this is the key to building muscle or toning up.

 So why am I telling you all this?

-Because there's nothing like the start of winter (have you looked out the window lately?) to eat a bit more and train hard just so we can achieve the goals we want to reach.
+Because there's nothing like the start of winter (have you looked out the window lately?) to eat a bit more and train hard just so we can achieve the goals we want.

-So I've decided to increase muscle mass and cut back a bit on cardio.
+So, I've decided to increase my muscle mass and cut back slightly on aerobic training.

 Don't worry, you'll still see me running on the promenade occasionally.
-Just not like before.
+Just not as often as before.

-Even though I want to be in a positive caloric balance, I still insist on feeding my body healthy foods from quality sources.
+Even though I want to be in a positive caloric balance, I still insist on fueling my body with healthy foods from high-quality sources.

-I used polenta flour, which is a wonderful source of minerals, quality carbohydrates, and dietary fiber.
+I used polenta flour, which is a fantastic source of minerals, high-quality carbohydrates, and dietary fiber.

-In the recipe, I used fresh corn kernels from the cob.
+In this recipe, I used fresh corn kernels from the cob.
 You can also use frozen corn or even canned corn (no sugar added)—just make sure to rinse the corn well with water.

-For binding, I used a major dairy brand's Tuscany-style soy cheese (who also participated in the preparation of this recipe).
+For the binding, I used Tnuva's Tuscany-style soy cream cheese (who also participated in the preparation of this recipe).
 You can also use plain or garlic-dill flavor.

 _________________________________________

-3-4 fritters accompanied by a large vegetable salad can be a wonderful solution for a nutritious dinner.
+3-4 latkes accompanied by a large vegetable salad can be a wonderful solution for a nutritious dinner.

-They are also a great snack for guests during Hanukkah candle lighting.
+They are also great as a snack for guests during Hanukkah candle lighting.

 _________________________________________